EasyCodingTutorial/amazon-prime-clone/README.md

 # amazon-prime-clone
-amazon-prime-clone Using Next.js , Typescript, React.js in 2024
+amazon-prime-clone Using Next.js, TypeScript, React.js in 2024

 ![prime-0](https://github.com/EasyCodingTutorial/amazon-prime-clone/assets/84335112/5388858a-975b-4b45-9b45-f81ddddd7ef6)

 This project aims to create an Amazon Prime clone with Next.js 14, utilizing TypeScript for type safety, React.js for building the UI components, React Icons for iconography, and other libraries as needed.

 ## Technologies Used
 - **Next.js 14:** A React framework for building server-side rendered applications.
 - **TypeScript:** A statically typed superset of JavaScript for enhanced code quality and developer productivity.